zixinglin07/instance-lseg/README.md

 # Instance Lseg
 This repository is the source code for my final year project titled: Instance LSeg: Exploring Instance Information from Visual Language Model.

+In this project, we introduce a pre-visual grounding task using LSeg to generate a set of preliminary regions for visual grounding.
+This utilizes the zero-shot semantic segmentation capabilities to reduce the region of interest for performing visual grounding, enhancing efficiency and accuracy of the operation.
+The published paper can be found in NTU repository as shown [here](https://dr.ntu.edu.sg/handle/10356/171917).

 ### Installation
 Python Version = 3.7.16
 ```